Reduced Cost EBT Equipment

 - Set up an accounting system to track EBT payments and payments to farmers

-- Market the EBT program, and consider offering an incentive program of some kind to attract and support low-income shoppers
+- Market the SNAP program, and consider offering an incentive program of some kind to attract and support low-income shoppers

-The USDA Food and Nutrition Service is dedicated to resolving EBT challenges and questions, and is making it more affordable for farmers to take EBT at their own booths with iPads and iPhones.Learn More About EBT/SNAP
+The USDA Food and Nutrition Service is dedicated to resolving EBT challenges and questions, and is making it more affordable for farmers’ markets to accept SNAP.Learn More About EBT/SNAP

 Getting a Farmers’ Market Started